th2-net/th2-json-stream-provider-py/README.md

     * added ability to save/load presets for notebooks
     * compare mode was changed to have ability to launch notebooks
     * added ability to move to nearest chunk in compare mode
+    * added ability to off parameter in notebook

 ### 0.0.6